ProzorroUKR/openprocurement.api/docs/source/tendering/competitiveordering/tutorial.rst

-.. _dps_tutorial:
+.. _competitiveordering_tutorial:

 Tutorial
 ========

-Tender `dynamicPurchasingSystem` has pre-selection procedure and has to be connected to agreement.
+Tender `competitiveOrdering` has pre-selection procedure and has to be connected to agreement.

 Creating tender
 ---------------